ericpalakovichcarr/django-facetools/README.rst

 Django Facetools provides a set of features to ease development of Facecbook canvas apps in a Django project.

+Integration with other facebook django packages, supporting the following (with more to come):

 Features:

 - Replacement ``url`` template tag as well as the ``reverse`` function that convert